techidaily/site-win11-tips/source/_posts/notable-nights-of-non-opening-notepad-your-solution-guide-for-windows-users.md

 ## 4\.
 Reinstall the Notepad App

  You can also try uninstalling and reinstalling the Notepad app on your computer.
-To do so, you’ll need to access the[optional features on Windows](https://www.makeuseof.com/tag/windows-10-optional-features-guide/) .
+To do so, you’ll need to access the [optional features on Windows](https://www.makeuseof.com/tag/windows-10-optional-features-guide/) .
 Here’s how you can go about it.

 1. Press**Win + I** to launch the Settings app.
 2. Navigate to**Apps > Optional features** .